m0nac0/xaif/README.md

 **Please note that xaif has only undergone (limited) testing on Windows.
 It should in theory also work on Linux and macOS, but this hasn't been tested, yet.**

-If there are prebuilt executables for your operating system available on the release page, you can just use these.

-Alternatively, to get xaif, you can either clone this repository with git, or download it as a zip-file and unzip it to any location.
+To get xaif, you can either clone this repository with git, or download it as a zip-file from Github (green button titled "Code") and unzip it to any location.
 Then open a shell in the location where you cloned/unzipped the repository and run `flutter run`.
 (This will require you to have followed the setup steps for your operating system in the Flutter installation guide.
 E.g. if you want to run this tool on Windows with this approach, you need to follow the "Windows setup" step in the Flutter